World bible console

 Your NPC swears by a god you renamed two builds ago.
 Nobody catches it until a player does.

-Writing is the bottleneck
+Writing becomes the bottleneck

 How it works